 Timeframes

 When viewing dashboards or editing data tiles in SquaredUp, you have the ability to select a "timeframe" for that dashboard / tile.
-This timeframe simple refers to the period of time for which the returned data is from.
+This timeframe simply refers to the period of time for which the returned data is from.

 By default, tiles inherit whichever timeframe the dashboard uses, and dashboards display data using a timeframe of the last 24 hours.